simplelike1/simplelike1/README.md

-- 👋 Hi, I’m @simplelike1
+- 👋 Hi, I’m @simplelike1, aka John J. Sung.
+This is my "tech" account where I explore technical, philosophical, linguistic topics as a hobbie.
 - 👀 I’m interested in making things simple, like the number 1.
 - 📫 You can reach me on github @simplelike1.
 You can also checkout my blog on publish0x or medium.com.